uoregon-postlethwait/prost/docs/index.rst

         >dre-miR-451 MIMAT0001634 Danio rerio miR-451
         AAACCGTTACCATTACTGAGTT
-  * A database of annotated microRNA hairpins.
+  * A FASTA file of annotated microRNA hairpins.
 This is usually built directly from `miRBase's "hairpin.fa" <ftp://mirbase.org/pub/mirbase/CURRENT/hairpin.fa.gz>`_ (or from an augmented version of that FASTA file), following the same conventions for the mature miRNAs described above.
-  * A database of annotated "other RNAs" (e.g snoRNAs and lincRNAs) for the species under study.
+  * A FASTA file of annotated "other RNAs" (e.g snoRNAs and lincRNAs) for the species under study.
 See :doc:`biomart`.
 Following those instructions will produce correctly formatted FASTA files (the FASTA header format is:
     ``>geneName|biotype|geneID``).